 Frequently Asked Questions

 Once shipped, your order can take 2-6 days to arrive.
-To prepare a custom shelf or mantle is usually a 3-day job.
-Preparing a custom table takes a few weeks.
+Making a custom table usually takes 4-6 weeks.

 We do ship, please contact via email for details: email@example.com